Skip to main content

 Government Requirements

 In Nigeria, employers must register with various government agencies to fulfill legal obligations associated with employee management and taxation.
-This includes registering with the relevant state tax authorities for Personal Income Tax (PIT), as well as other bodies overseeing contributions to the National Housing Fund (NHF), Employees’ Compensation Fund (ECF), Industrial Training Fund (ITF), and National Health Insurance Scheme (NHIS).
+This includes registering with the relevant state tax authorities for Personal Income Tax (PIT), as well as other bodies overseeing contributions to the National Housing Fund (NHF), Employees’ Compensation Fund (ECF), Industrial Training Fund (ITF), and the National Health Insurance Authority (NHIA).
 This registration is crucial for ensuring compliance with regulations that protect both employers and employees, allowing businesses to operate legally within the framework set by the Nigerian government.

 Personal Income Tax (PIT)/Pay-As-You-Earn (PAYE)